-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Currencies and bonds

-The Canadian dollar was trading just below the 80 cent (U.S.) mark early Tuesday after touching its highest level in two years during the previous session.
+The Canadian dollar was trading just above the 80-cent (U.S.) mark again Tuesday after touching its highest level in two years during the previous session.
 The U.S. dollar, which had managed brief gains early on, reversed course and gave back some of that advance.
 The green back was at a 13-month low against a basket of world currencies early Tuesday ahead of the start of the two-day Federal Reserve meeting.
 The powerful central bank announces its decision on interest rates Wednesday afternoon.
 No hike is expected but traders are watching for signals about future moves, with expectations for another hike by year's end fading.
 Reuters notes that the U.S. dollar is down about 4 per cent against the currency basked over the last month and 8 per cent for the year so far.
 Futures now rate chances of a December hike by the Fed at about 42.3 per cent.

 "Investors are craving for more details regarding the balance sheet normalisation," LCG senior market analyst Ipek Ozkardeskaya said."September could be a reasonable date to start reducing the size of the Fed’s $4.47-billion worth portfolio.
 Lack of details could further dent the hawkish Fed expectations."

 For the loonie, the next bit economic report isn't due until Friday., when Statistics Canada releases its May GDP report.
 Economists are expecting an increase of about 0.2 per cent for the month.
 At the same time, the markets will get the latest reading on U.S. GDP for the second quarter.
-Consensus is for an annural rate of 2.5 per cent.
+Consensus is for an annual rate of 2.5 per cent.

 So far, day range for the Canadian dollar is 79.84 cents to 80.09 cents.
-The loonie has been holding below the 80-cent mark since about 3 a.m.
-(ET).
+The loonie jumped back above the 80-cent (U.S.) mark with about 90 minutes to go before the start of trading in North America.

 Shaun Osborne, Scotibank's chief FX strategist, and Eric Theoret, currency strategist for the bank, said in a note that the markets have "more or less fully absorbed the shift in the outlook for the Band of Canada, digesting the July hike and all but pricing in another for 25 basis points October."